personal projects

 Alpha phase

 During this sprint, I made myself a player gym that was attuned to the metrics of my specialization.
 I could then start implementing a first draft of the features and transition my camera to the correct state.The first feature I started working on was the dash ability.
-I find it to be fun to use in any first-person game, as it also has one of the more satisfying camera movements.
+I find it fun to use in any first-person game, as it also has one of the more satisfying camera movements.
 With the help of a GDC talk about jumping, I could adapt the existing math formula to support a translation over a distance which would give me the desired responsive movement.Using the same formula, I could efficiently implement similar features, such as the slide and the landing assistance.
 Landing assistance is the result of a roll feature.
 Due to the uncertainty of being able to implement animations, I decided to cut the roll and add landing assistance as a motion sickness-friendly option.

 This was also the time when I implemented camera transitions depending on states, so every state would have its own variables for the camera and its movement.
 This is something I had to refactor from my preprod phase, as its implementation was not compatible with the future structure of the project.